Nieu-Bethesda: Nieu Bethesda today

 The town of Nieu Bethesda has about 1540 residents.
-The town is still racially divided with the African (25.06%) residents staying mostly in the Kloofroad area of Pienaarsig.
+The town is still racially divided with the Black African (25.06%) residents staying mostly in the Kloofroad area of Pienaarsig.
 The Coloured (65.19% of the town population) and Black African (22% of the population) residents abide in Pienaarsig, the former township and the White residents (8.70% of the town population) stay along the banks of the Gats River that runs through the town.
 Nieu Bethesda is surrounded by 8 commercial farms which provide employment for locals.

 There are also tourism projects such as Kitching Fossil Exploration Centre, Bethesda Arts Centre and The Owl House which generate income for the town.
 There are no ATMs in Nieu Bethesda and the town relies on Graaff Reinet for banking services.
 There is one school known as the Lettie de Klerk Primary School in Pienaarsig.
 For health services, Nieu Bethesda has one clinic and a resident sister.